Made in Moscow

 The cake features layers of hazelnut meringue and a smooth, buttery filling enriched with sweetened condensed milk, ground hazelnuts, and a touch of cognac.
 It’s finished with white chocolate and a glossy red glaze — elegant, eye-catching, and unmistakably Moscow.

-You’ll find it in cafés and pastry shops across the city, or packaged for gifting at gourmet food stores and souvenir counters.
+You’ll find it in pastry shops and cafés, such as Shocoladnitsa, across the city, or packaged for gifting at gourmet food stores and souvenir counters.

 "Moskva" Candies